What is Ramadan?

 Fasting lets your body go into repair mode by increasing autophagy, the cellular self-cleansing process

-When cells age, they become cluttered with proteins and organelles that damaged and therefore don't function well.
+When cells age, they become cluttered with proteins and organelles that are damaged and therefore don't function well.

 And when cells don't function well, your body doesn't either, and that leaves you prone to breakdown, ill health, and chronic disease.